Visiting Barrington Court: what you need to know

 Please have your booked ticket ready to show our staff, either on your phone or a printed copy.
 If you’re a member, you’ll also need to show your membership card.

 If you are arriving by car, you'll be asked to show these through your vehicle window before parking.
 Those arriving on foot will be checked by a small team of staff who will adhere to social distancing.

 In order to maintain social distancing, please arrive within your timeslot.
 Sadly, if you're more than 10 minutes late, we won’t be able to guarantee your entry.
 Your entry will be at the discretion of the property staff and based on visitor numbers and the ability to maintain social distancing.

 Parking is free and it's a 30-yard walk from the car park to the gardens.
 There is designated mobility parking in main car park, which is gravel.
 Unfortunately, we are not currently able to loan any wheelchairs or operate the transfer vehicle.

 The safety of our staff, volunteers and visitors is our priority.
-To ensure that social distance is maintained there may be a one-way route round parts of the garden and estate.
+To ensure that social distance is maintained there is a one-way route in the Kitchen Garden as some of the paths are quite narrow.
 Look out for signs while you’re here, which will explain any changes to how you can access different parts of the site.

 Please follow social distancing and government guidance when you visit.
 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.